Description:

 Let’s build and execute the “FileAttachmentListLiteDef” example.

-• Double-click the “File” widget to configure the “Settings” properties.
-Provide a name for the control.
-Configure the file extensions to filter (e.g., .doc, .txt).
-Set the maximum file size (in MB) to attach to the Form.
-You may use the checkbox to mark the input as mandatory, hide the form, and set it to read-only at runtime.
-You can use the checkbox for multiple file selections, display uploaded files, and download files when the control is configured as read-only.
+- Double-click the “File” widget to configure its “Settings” properties.
+Enter a name for the control.
+Set the file extensions to filter (e.g., .doc, .txt).
+Specify the maximum file size (in MB) to attach to the form.
+Use the checkbox to mark the input as mandatory, hide the form, or set it to read-only at runtime.
+Use the checkbox for multiple-file selection, display uploaded files, and enable downloading files when the control is read-only.
 Click the Save button.

-• Double-click the “FileAttachmentListLite” widget to configure the “Settings” properties.
+- Double-click the “FileAttachmentListLite” widget to configure its “Settings” properties.
 Select the file control from the drop-down list, then click the Save button.

-• Save the Form definition.
-Select Actions - Create Form Instance from the menu.
-Generate a new Form instance and select the check box to edit it.
+- Save the Form definition.
+Then, select Actions > Create Form Instance from the menu.
+Generate a new form instance and check the box to edit it.

-• The Form is displayed below.
-Choose files to upload.
-Click the red cross (x) icon to remove the file attachment.
-Click the Submit button to complete.
+- The Form is shown below.
+Select files to upload.
+Click the red cross (x) icon to delete a file attachment.
+Click the Submit button to finish.

-• To globalize the text in the pop-up window, navigate to Administration > Globalization > Global, then select the FlowWright.Master culture.
+- To globalize the text in the pop-up window, go to Administration > Globalization > Global, then select the FlowWright.Master culture.
 Search for the resource ‘lblForm.’
-Select the secondary culture, then select the master resource.
-Navigate to Translate - Azure/Google Translate - Resource.
-The resource text has been globalized to the selected secondary culture.
+Choose the secondary culture, then select the master resource.
+Navigate to Translate > Azure/Google Translate - Resource.
+The resource text has been globalized to the chosen secondary culture.

 Definition Sample: